 Immunotherapy treatment at Moffitt Cancer Center

 At Moffitt Cancer Center, our scientists and clinicians are continually developing novel cellular immunotherapy treatments for various types of cancer, and we continue to gain ground in understanding and treating all forms of this complex disease.
 As we discover promising new treatment options through our laboratory breakthroughs, we are committed to bringing those treatments to clinical trials as quickly as possible so that our patients can benefit from them.
 Additionally, our multispecialty team of experts provides outstanding clinical care for patients who are receiving immunotherapies, constantly reviewing their responses to treatment and updating their treatment plans as needed.
 Moffitt’s leadership is also continually recruiting outstanding new faculty members to further develop our cellular immunotherapy program.

 If you'd like to learn more about immunotherapy, call 1-888-663-3488 or complete a new patient registration form online to request an appointment with an expert at Moffitt.
-We’re providing each new patient with rapid access to a cancer expert within just one day, a faster turnaround time than that offered by any other cancer hospital across the country.
+We’re providing each new patient with rapid access to a cancer expert.